DmytroLyubka/Physarum-Simulations/README.md

 # Physarum-Simulations

-*Physarum polycephalum* algorithm implementations in JS and Unity.
-The algorithm exhibits emergent pattern behaviour as well as the ability to approximate Euclidean Steiner trees and Voronoi diagrams.
+*Physarum polycephalum* algorithm simulations.
+The original algorithm (J. Jones, 2010) exhibits emergent pattern behaviour as well as the ability to approximate Euclidean Steiner trees to a notable degree of accuracy.
+The algorithm has been extended to support more precise rotation rules as well as supporting chemorepellents, which allows it to also approximate Voronoi diagrams and generally behave more naturally.

 ## Implementations
 - `./unity`: Unity implementation using C# and compute shaders.